tmissao/TerraformAzureDevops/src/terraform-modules/azuredevops-repository/ReadMe.md

     - `yml_path` - (Required) Yml path of the pipeline definition at the imported repository
     - `build_validation` - (Required) Boolean indicating if the pipeline will be used to validate a build (Build Validation)

-- `pipeline_environments` - (Optional) A dictionary of Azure Devops environments that will be associated with the created pipelines, which the dictionary key is the name of the pipeline environment.
-Defaults `[]`.

-    - `required_approval` - (Required) Boolean indicating if is necessary a manual approval to run the pipeline at the associated environment
+- `release_environments_reviewers` - (Optional) A dictionary of a dictionary representing the azure devops pipeline environments and the approval groups of these environments.
+In the first level the keys mean the environments, at the second level the keys mean the approval groups and their values are the group's members.
+Defaults `{}`

+    Example

+    ```
+      "Development": {
+        "G1": ["tiago.missao@xpto.com.br"]
+      }
+      "Production": {
+        "G2": ["tiago.missao@xpto.com.br", "antonio.barros@xpto.com.br"]
+        "G3": ["eduardo.moura@xpto.com.br", "irineu.pedroso@xpto.com.br"]
+      }
+    ```

 - `merge_policy` - (Optional) Defines the allowed merge operations in the azure devops project.
     - `enabled` - (Required) Boolean indicating if policy is enabled.
 Defaults `true`.